 Recently I gave Python’s Django a try.
-Django is a free and open source web framework that allows the quick creation of all kinds of websites, ranging from blogs to stores.
+Django is a free and open source web framework that allows for the quick creation of any kind of website, ranging from blogs to stores to Git server front-end.
 Django is extensible and has thousands of modules or “packages”.
 One of the best things about this project is the abundance of high quality documentation and learning resources.
 So much so that I decided to create a post to share what worked the best for me.
 In this post, I will highlight the best resources I came across and the order you should ingest them in.

 Starting Out / guides and things worth considering

 First things first, if there is great documentation available from the developers themselves, use it!
 Their tutorial should be the starting point for most users trying out Django for the first time, and I highly recommend you follow it closely even if you don’t want to create a silly polls app.
 The tutorial is clear, concise, and gives you a good picture of how Django serves pages to clients.
 If you blow through the tutorial and found it easy (if not, see next paragraph), then maybe try git cloning Cookiecutter-Django and reading Two Scoops of Django as a companion guide for more in depth information.
 Cookiecutter is nice because it bundles together basic functionality like user authentication, emailing, security features, support for deployment with Docker or Heroku, caching with Redis and many more nice things (Bootstrap!).
 I strongly suggest you set up your project in a virtualenv or Docker container, that way you don’t have to worry about version conflicts on your machine.
 Setting things up this way with Cookiecutter makes it easy to keep track of your dependencies and versions.
 You should try to decide on how you are going to deploy before you start building things.